 A space variant polarization converter with the diameter of 1 mm that can generate optical vortices with radial and azimuthal polarizations was imprinted in GeO2 glass with 600 fs pulses operating at 100 kHz.
 The characterization results of the fabricated converter are exhibited in Fig. 5.
 The retardance image exhibits a relatively uniform distribution of retardance (Fig. 5a) with an average value of ~0.5π at 532 nm wavelength (Fig. 5b), which corresponds to the quarter-wave plate value.
-The image of azimuth of slow axis (Fig. 5c) indicates that the orientations of nanogratings are perfectly aligned along diameter direction.
+The image of azimuth of slow axis (Fig. 5c) indicates that the orientations of nanogratings are perfectly aligned along radius direction.
 The continuous transition of azimuth of slow axis is indicated by Fig. 5d.
 To verify the presence of radial/azimuthal polarization, the converter was illuminated with a circularly polarized green beam and imaged under a microscope with linear polarizer (analyser) inserted at the output.
 The propeller shape typical for the radial or azimuthal polarization was clearly observed (Fig. 5e, f), confirming the fabrication of the radial polarization converter.
 This provides an alternative way to achieve radial or azimuthal polarized optical vortexes with a piece of femtosecond laser micro-engineered GeO2 glass, simply by controlling the handedness of the incident circular polarization.